April 19, 2017

 Roman glass jewelry is quite delicate and should be worn as special occasion pieces.
 The surface texture of the Roman Glass is not smooth as one might expect, but rather has a rough "mica-like" finish.
 The glass used to create each pendant is over 2000 years old, so be sure to treat it due respect and with gentle care.

+Roman glass itself should not be cleaned, but you may gently polish the sterling silver elements with a gentle polishing cloth designed especially for sterling silver.
 It is important to avoid allowing the Roman glass to come in contact with water or other liquids as this can create a chemical reaction that can cause discoloration and disintegration of the patina.
 Avoid touching the glass as our fingers often have a layer of surface oil which can change the chemical elements of the glass and cause its colors to change and turn murky.

-Handcrafted in Israel by the Roman Glass Company, this Ancient Roman Glass pendant is set in sterling silver and is accompanied by a sterling silver cross charm and 18" chain.
 Click or tap here to view our entire collection of Roman Glass jewelry available for purchase from Clothed with Truth.